 Caroline also left a ⭐️⭐️⭐️⭐️⭐️ review and said: “We have baked these 3 times now, they are fab!”

-- Chocolate: I use a mixture of dark chocolate and milk chocolate for this brownie recipe.
-A lot of chocolate has ‘may contain’ warnings so always double check.
-The Dr Oetker baking chocolate bars are my favourite safe option.
+- Chocolate: I use a mixture of dark chocolate and milk chocolate but you can pick one or the other.
+A lot of chocolate has ‘may contain’ warnings so always double check – you can use the Coeliac UK scanner app to help you find safe products.
+The Dr Oetker baking chocolate bars are my favourite gluten free option.

 - Caster Sugar: In the US use baking or superfine sugar.

-- Cocoa Powder: You can use normal cocoa powder or extra dark – just double check it is gluten free.
+- Cocoa Powder: You can use normal cocoa powder or extra dark.

 - Chocolate Chips: Again, be wary of ‘may contain’ warnings and ensure you use gluten free chocolate chips.
 I like to use a blend of milk, dark and white chocolate chips.

-There’s a printable recipe card below with the method, but here are some step-by-step photos to show you how easy fudgy brownies are to make.
+There’s a printable recipe card below with the method.
+But here are some step-by-step photos to show you how easy this gluten free chocolate brownies recipe is to make.

 Variations